RoboBrainz/robobrainz.github.com/posts/test-edk-program-mostly-compiles-so-far.md

 .. author: phora
 -->

+[EDIT]: It is now working!
+See [this commit](https://github.com/RoboBrainz/Test-EmoSDK/commit/32beedfc483208c4be261b2dd0704a7fb0e22b30) for how we did it.

 While we were working on our homework, I decided to try writing a test program that would simply.
 A lot of the code is just copied from ```/opt/EmotivResearch_2.0.0.20/doc/examples_Qt/example1/main.cpp```.
 The Makefile for the program was written from scratch.
 Here were the instructions I ran to compile it.

 	make clean